-Please use the Contact Page to schedule an author Q&A session.
+Please use the Contact Page to schedule an author Q&A session via video call.

 Below are suggested questions for discussion.